louis-young/session-authentication-service/README.md

 ## Description

-A hand rolled authentication service with a basic client included built in React which interfaces with the service that features registration, login and change password forms as well as protected routes.
+A hand rolled authentication service with a client included that interfaces with the service, written in React.
+It features protected routes and the registration, change password and login forms.

 ## Motivation